grattan/R_at_Grattan/docs/Using_R_at_Grattan.md

 The first example above tells R to look in the 'data' subdirectory of your project folder, and then the 'HES' subdirectory of 'data', to find the 'hes1516.csv' file.
 This file path isn't specific to your machine, so your code is more shareable this way.

-### Keep your scripts manageable
+## Keep your scripts manageable

-As a general rule of thumb, use one script per output.
-It should be clear what your script is trying to do (use comments!).

-Consider breaking your analysis into pieces.
-For example:
+Unless your project is very simple, it's probably not a good idea to put all your work into one R script.
+Instead, break your analysis into discrete pieces and put each piece in its own file.
+Number the files to make it clear what order they're supposed to be run in.

+Here's a useful structure:

 - 01_import.R
 - 02_tidy.R
 - 03_model.R
 - 04_visualise.R

+It should be clear what each script is trying to do.
+Use comments!

+Don't retain code that ultimately didn't lead anywhere.
+If you produced a graph that ended up not being used, don't keep the code in your script - if you want to save it, move it to a subfolder named 'archive' or similar.
+Your code should include the steps needed to go from your raw data to your output - and not extraneous steps.

 **Don't** include interactive work (like `View(mydf)`, `str(mydf)`, `mean(mydf$variable)`, etc.) in your saved script.

-### Use subfolders of your project folder

-Remember the hit-by-a-bus rule.
-It should be easy for any Grattan colleague to open your project folder and get up to speed with what it does.
-Putting all your files - raw data, scripts, output - in the one folder makes it harder to understand how your work fits together.

-Use subfolders to clearly separate your code, raw data, and output.

-## Grattan coding style guide

-Short summary of why

-Link to style guide

-## Resources in this package

-- Starting a piece of analysis ‘cheat sheet’.
-- Updated style guide.
-- Written guide/slides.
+These type of commands should usually be entered straight into the R console, not in a script.

+Each script should generally do one main thing.
+If you're producing five charts, you should generally have five separate chart scripts.